SwimmingHoles.info logo

 TYPE River

 DESCRIPTION Several swimming places in the Little Missouri River in the Ouachita N. F. near the Albert Pike Campground along the Little Missouri Trail.
 For details, see DIRECTIONS below.
-For details about the hikes: HIKING INFO .
 SNAKE ALERT AREA [See also "CHARLTON" swimming place nearby]

 AREAS Ouachita N. F.